 A) U.S. Citizenship;

-B) Must be a graduating high school senior, first-year student in an accredited four-year college, or a student transferring into an accredited four-year college, students beginning as a junior are not eligible;
+B) Must be a graduating high school senior, a first-year student in an accredited four-year college, or a student transferring into an accredited four-year college, students beginning as a junior are not eligible;

 C) Demonstrated financial need - must have a combined family income of $65,000 or less;

 E) Demonstrated commitment to public service.

 To be eligible for the "No Essay" Nitro Scholarship you must be: A) A student who is currently enrolled as a high school senior or in an accredited college or university located within the United States; B) A parent who currently has a child enrolled in an accredited college or...